forgeproject/forgeproject.github.io/index.md

 <p align="center">
-  Hello fellow Total Miners I hope you find the info here helpful and if you have any tips or advice let me know and I will try to get to them.
-If you are new to Total Miner and are looking to learn here is the right place.
-I will be posting all my mods here in hope it will help guide you to making some yourself.
-If you need help with the game mode I will be working on adding a tutorial for both Dig Deep and Survival so keep a lookout for that.
+<h1>Welcome to the Total Miner Hub</h1>
+Greetings, Total Miners!
+I hope you find the resources here valuable in your journey through the game.
+Whether you're a seasoned player or new to Total Miner, this site is designed to provide helpful insights, tutorials, and tools to enhance your experience.
+For those looking to explore modding, I’ll be sharing all my custom mods here.
+My goal is to guide and inspire you to create your own modifications, enriching the game in new and exciting ways.
+Additionally, if you're seeking guidance on gameplay, I’m working on comprehensive tutorials for both <b>Dig Deep</b> and <b>Survival</b> modes.
+Keep an eye out for updates as I continue to expand this section to support your adventure.
+If you have any tips, feedback, or suggestions, feel free to reach out—I always welcome new ideas and will do my best to address them.
+Thank you for being part of this community!

   <br>
   <br>
   <a href="https://discord.gg/totalminer"><strong>Total Miner Official Discord »</strong></a>